 Today’s Democrats can only seem to focus on the easy and obvious (Trump is bad – yeah, this is glaring, we all see it, it’s not breaking news) and don’t actually have any agenda or mission or message that goes beyond that.
 If you want to devote entire shows to speculation instead of facts, if you still believe that NOT being Trump is a strong position as opposed to actively getting behind real concrete solutions and fighting for those – no matter how tough that fight – then the Democratic Party and Establishment apologists like Maddow will only aid in pushing us farther down the Trump rabbit hole.
 A hole that we all – Conservatives and Liberals alike – helped create.

-If all you are fighting for is to stop Trump and are willing to hop on any bandwagon to do so – no matter how speculative or unsteady it might be – and are only fighting for concepts like “equality” and “opportunity” without actually getting behind concrete goals (single-payer health care, stronger unions, free college, the Green New Deal, reducing the military industrial complex spending, actively getting out of the many endless wars we are in, stopping drone-strike assassinations, reinstating and expanding regulations, fighting Big Pharma and for-profit Health Care, supporting trade deals that don’t hurt American workers, raising the minimum wage to an actual livable wage, banning corporate lobbying from politics, NOT reversing laws retroactively for banks and telecommunication companies that have broken those laws, prosecuting criminals no matter what their income, class bracket or position, eliminating for-profit prisons…), then you are not fighting for anything but concepts that are not actually supported by the actions of the politicians you are getting behind.
+If all you are fighting for is to stop Trump and are willing to hop on any bandwagon to do so – no matter how speculative or unsteady it might be – and are only fighting for concepts like “equality” and “opportunity” without actually getting behind concrete goals (Medicare For All, stronger unions, free college, the Green New Deal, reducing the military industrial complex spending, actively getting out of the many endless wars we are in, stopping drone-strike assassinations, reinstating and expanding regulations, fighting Big Pharma and for-profit Health Care, supporting trade deals that don’t hurt American workers, raising the minimum wage to an actual livable wage, banning corporate lobbying from politics, NOT reversing laws retroactively for banks and telecommunication companies that have broken those laws, prosecuting criminals no matter what their income, class bracket or position, eliminating for-profit prisons…), then you are not fighting for anything but concepts that are not actually supported by the actions of the politicians you are getting behind.
 In fact, all too often, Democratic establishment politicians and media hosts are actively smearing and devaluing other liberals 3 who are actively fighting for the very things the Democratic Party once stood for and represented.